Chris Freeman

 Fee:

-My basic fee is £40, which covers 8 miles from home.
-Mileage is .30p/mile beyond that.
+My basic fee is £50, which covers 15 miles return from home.
+Mileage is HMRC’s rate of .45p/mile beyond that.
+A portion of my fee is donated to St. Gemma’s Hospice, Leeds.

 My Contact Details: